RIGHT Formula in Excel (Table of Contents)

 The first argument for the RIGHT function is the text value from which we need to extract the substring.
 Mention A2 as the first argument for the Right Formula.

-Add numeric value 6 as a text specifier, which specifies the number of substrings you wanted to extract from the main string through the right-hand side.
+Add numeric value 6 as a text specifier, which specifies the number of substrings you want to extract from the main string through the right-hand side.

 Press Enter Key to see the output.
-You’ll see an output as below.
+You’ll see the output below.

 Example #2 – Extract Substring after a Specific Character

-Suppose we have data like below, which has State Code along with Postal Code details.
+Suppose we have data like the one below, with State Code and Postal Code details.

-What if we need to extract the postal code details from this combined text?
-We can achieve this result with the combination of excel RIGHT, LENTH, and SEARCH functions together.
+What if we extract the postal code details from this combined text?
+We can achieve this result by combining Excel RIGHT, LENTH, and SEARCH functions.
 Let’s see this step by step.

-You have to give the first argument as the string out of which you want to extract the substring.
-In this case, you can give A2 as a first argument because it contains the text value you want to extract the substring from.
+It would be best to give the first argument as the string you want to extract the substring.
+In this case, you can provide A2 as a first argument because it contains the text value from which you want to extract the substring.

 Use the LEN function to get the length of the cell containing the string.

-As the function will extract the data from the right, it should know the exact length of the text so that it can search the specific delimiter and return the substring expected.
+As the function will extract the data from the right, it should know the exact length of the text to search the specific delimiter and return the expected substring.

-Now, use the SEARCH function to find out the specific delimiter in the cell containing text and subtract it from the length of text in A2.
+Now, use the SEARCH function to find the specific delimiter in the cell containing text and subtract it from the text length in A2.

-Well, don’t get confused, though; it seems somewhat confusing through naked eyes.
+Please don’t get confused; it seems confusing to the naked eye.
 Let us try to evaluate the logic behind this.

 - SEARCH function gives the position at which the delimiter value occurs in our cell (3rd position).
-That position value is getting subtracted from the total length of cell A2 (length of cell A2 is 9, which includes 7 character letters, one comma, and one space).
-So, after the subtraction (9 – 3 = 6) we get 6 as a num_chars argument of RIGHT function.
+That position value is subtracted from the total length of cell A2 (the length of cell A2 is 9, which includes 7 character letters, one comma, and one space).
+So, after subtracting (9 – 3 = 6), we get 6 as a num_chars argument of the RIGHT function.
 Thus, the RIGHT function extracts 6 characters from the right of the string.

-Press Enter Key and drag the formula till row B6 to see the output of this formula.
+Press Enter Key and drag the formula to row B6 to see the output of this formula.

-Here, one obvious question comes to our mind: why can’t we directly provide the num_chars argument in this formula.
-The reason is that not every time the delimiter would be at exactly the same position.
+One obvious question arises: why can’t we directly provide the num_chars argument in this formula?
+The reason is that the delimiter would not be at exactly the same position every time.
 Sometimes, it might be a different position (for example, in the case of full name).
-It would be difficult to provide the num_chars argument every time manually.
+It would be difficult to provide the num_chars argument manually every time.
 Therefore we better automate things using formulas.

 Example #3 – Store the Number Values Only

-As we have discussed at the start of this article, the RIGHT formula is categorized under the text formula in excel.
+As discussed at the start of this article, the RIGHT formula is categorized under the text formula in Excel.
 If you extract any numerical value, it will be stored as text.
-However, you might be in need to get those values as numbers only.
+However, you might need to get those values as numbers only.
 Let’s see how we can do this.

-Suppose we have data that contains the employee’s first name along with the employee code, which is a numeric value.
-We need to store this employee code as a number for further data calculations.
+Suppose we have data containing the employee’s first name and the employee code, which is a numeric value.
+We must store this employee code as a number for further data calculations.

-Start typing VALUE Formula in Cell B2 (We are doing this so that the value we are extracting can be stored as a number in excel).
+Start typing VALUE Formula in Cell B2 (We do this so that the value we extract can be stored as a number in Excel).

-Use excel RIGHT as an argument under the VALUE function.
-It will take that formula as an argument because the RIGHT formula is for text manipulation, and the VALUE function can be used to convert a text value into a numerical value.
+Use Excel RIGHT as an argument under the VALUE function.
+It will take that formula as an argument because the RIGHT formula is for text manipulation, and the VALUE function can convert a text value into a numerical value.

-Give A2 as an argument to the RIGHT formula as it contains the string from which we need to extract the substring.
+Give A2 as an argument to the RIGHT formula, as it contains the string we need to extract the substring.

 You can see that the employee ID is of length 4 from the right-hand side of the string for all the cells (It can also be manipulated using the LEN-SEARCH formula as we did in the previous example).
 Therefore, use 4 as a num_chars argument.

-You can see the output as in the screenshot above.
-The values from Cell B2 to B6 are aligned in column B. Therefore, you can say that those are being converted into numbers.
+You can see the output in the screenshot above.
+We align the values from Cell B2 to B6 in column B. Therefore, you can say that those are being converted into numbers.

 This is it from the article.
-Let’s wrap things up with some points to be remembered.
+Let’s conclude by highlighting some key points to remember.

 Things to Remember About RIGHT Formula in Excel